HatchedDocs

 Ten minutes from zero to a buddy in your product — create an egg, send your first event, embed a widget.

 This guide walks through the full integration path.
 If you only have ten minutes, this is the one to read.
+Every step ships TypeScript first (with @hatched/sdk-js) plus raw HTTP examples for backends in other languages.

 Wiring this into a real app?
 Read First user bootstrap alongside it — same flow, with the parts you can't skip spelled out: publish your config first, reuse an existing buddy instead of creating a new egg on every load, persist buddy_id, the snake_case raw API, and hatch latency.
 Skipping those is the #1 cause of broken first-run integrations.